michael105/michael105.github.io/index.md

 #### 2019/12/04

-Writing this website.<br>
+Working at these pages.<br>
-Mainly for the presentation of myself, since I'm now open for new assignments.<br>
+Mainly for the presentation of myself.<br>
-;) If you'd like to hire me, hurry up and send me a proposal.<br>
 michaNNN@protonmail.com, replace NNN with 105

 <hr>